DillonSW/Capstone_Team_5/Documentation/Signoffs/IdentificationSystem.md

 ## Constraints

-* Barcode Scanners shall be low power and consume no greater than 5 V 0.5 A. This is due to being powered by the miniPC.
+* Barcode Scanners shall be low power and consume no greater than 5 V 0.5 A. This is due to being powered by the PC.
 Common computers only output a max rating of 5 V 0.5 A.
 ^ Source: https://resources.pcb.cadence.com/blog/2020-what-are-the-maximum-power-output-and-data-transfer-rates-for-the-usb-standards

 * Barcode Scanners shall be able to decode Code-128 barcodes